department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/untouched_submission_audit/526_state_repair_tdd.md

 ### 2. Rebuild State from the ground up

-#### Problem Statements
+#### Problem Statement

 At a high level, there are 3 distinct things we should be doing that we are not.
 We need to:
-- correctly identifing submissions that can be ignored (successful or in-process) to facilitate our [exclusive methodolgy](
+- correctly identifing submissions that can be ignored (successful or in-process) to facilitate our [exclusive methodolgy](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/disability/526ez/engineering_research/untouched_submission_audit/526_state_repair_tdd.md#note-on-exclusive-methodology).
-- correctly record this data about what can be ignored in a way that guarantees data integrity, i.e. in our Database.
+- Correctly record this data in a way that guarantees data integrity, i.e. in our Database.
-- add an API on top of this data that allows us to easily view subsets of submissions based on this data, most likely model scopes.
+- add an API on top of this data that allows us to easily view subsets of submissions.

-Here is a break down of sub-problems we need to address, but currently are not.
+Here is a breakdown of how our application is currently failing to meet these objectives

-##### -- We have a bloated, confusing State Machine --
+##### -- We have a bloated, confusing state machine --

 Currently, we have the following states, `:delivered_to_primary, :failed_primary_delivery, :rejected_by_primary, :delivered_to_backup, :failed_backup_delivery, :rejected_by_backup, :in_remediation, :finalized_as_successful, :unprocessable, :processed_in_batch_remediation, :ignorable_duplicate`.
 Many of these names are confusing, such as `failed_backup_delivery`, which indicates a failed HTTP request, vs `rejected_by_backup` which indicates a "fail" type status assignment via Benefits Intake polling.